 We are committed to ensuring a trouble-free start to the 2022 academic year and therefore ask you to note the procedure for residence allocations carefully AND to refer to the residence allocation information provided in the New Student Information booklet previously sent to you.

-Final residence allocations will only be made after the Registration Fee closing date of 27 January 2017 and published 3 February 2017.
+Final residence allocations will only be made after the Initial Fee closing date of 04 February 2022 and published 10 February 2022.